 This period marks the beginning of the television era.
 The Prestige Furniture Co Pty Ltd and to a lesser extent Eastgate Productions Pty Ltd began producing television/ stereo Cabinets for local and overseas companies, notably Thorn, Healing and Sanyo.
 This became a major part of The Prestige Furniture Co Pty Ltd business until the mid 1970âs when all contracts terminated.

-DEATH OF HAROLD EASTGATE (aged 68 years) A charismatic Buy Viagra character well known and liked throughout the Melbourne business, social and horse racing fraternity.
+DEATH OF HAROLD EASTGATE (aged 68 years).
+A charismatic character well known and liked throughout the Melbourne business, social and horse racing fraternity.
 Died Of cancer after a period of ill health.

 Circa 1967 – 1968